clems4ever/demo-gameoflife-webgl/README.md

 In essence, this simulation consists of two WebGL programs.
 The first computes the next state of the grid, while the second renders the resulting grid onto the viewport.

 The core concept involves using textures as buffers to store the grid's state.
 The second WebGL program then scales and projects these textures for display onto a canvas.
 The shader code implementing the Game of Life rules can be found [here][simulation-shader].

+Note that there is absolutely no server-side computing, all the operations are done locally in your own graphic card.

 ## Run locally